 Autumn Tinajero graduated from the University of Washington and has been practicing as a certified nurse midwife since 2018.
 She enjoys empowering women to make informed decisions about their medical care, pregnancy, labor, and birth.
 She strongly believes that labor and birth are a natural part of life and loves to educate customer-owners about physiologic labor and birth practices.
 Autumn enjoys family time, hiking, camping, bike riding, and spending time outside.
 It is important to set a good example of health, including physical, mental, emotional, and spiritual wellness.

 Dr. Melissa Tondre

-Dr. Melissa Tondre, MD, FACOG is a board certified in obstetrics and gynecology and trained at University of California-San Francisco.
+Dr. Melissa Tondre, MD, FACOG is a board-certified physician in obstetrics and gynecology and trained at University of California-San Francisco.
 Dr. Tondre was born and raised in Japan with her brothers and sisters until the age of 10, before moving to a small town in Michigan where some of her family still resides.
 She has called Alaska her home since 2015 with her husband and children.
-Dr. Tondre enjoys homesteading activities with her family like gardening, bee keeping, and chicken raising.
+Dr. Tondre enjoys homesteading activities with her family like gardening, beekeeping, and chicken raising.
 She has been the outpatient medical director for the OB-GYN department since 2021.

 Dr. Sarah Truitt